8 GeoComply Troubleshooting Tips: Steps to Take if DraftKings, FanDuel Sportsbooks Can’t Locate You

 5. Update Your Computer’s Operating System

-GeoComply doesn’t work on certain older Mac operating systems.
+GeoComply doesn’t work on some older Mac operating systems.
 Try updating your software.

-6. Clear Your Browser Cache to Force These Changes to Kick In
+6. Clear Your Browser Cache to Force Any Changes to Kick In

 A cache in your browser stores frequently-accessed static content.
 So unless you clear it, your browser could still be running under the old information that made GeoComply fail to work.